 |Study Period||Start date||Census date||WW date||End date|

-- Discuss concepts underpinning some areas of contemporary biochemistry and molecular biology.
+- Apply knowledge of concepts underpinning some areas of contemporary biochemistry and molecular biology to explain normal physiological processes.

-- Apply your knowledge of areas of biochemistry and molecular biology to problem-solve and to critically evaluate research data.
+- Apply knowledge of biochemistry and molecular biology to problem-solve and to critically evaluate research data.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|